'Room(h)ates' ('Sous le meme toit'): Film Review

 Thus begin the expected shenanigans: Yvan walks in on Delphine trying to get it on with a doctor she works with at the hospital (she’s a nurse); Yvan walks in on Delphine using her vibrator in the bathtub, making a crack about her new “landing strip” bikini wax; Yvan walks naked into a gathering organized by Delphine’s mom (Nicole Calfan), throwing all the old, horny women into a tizzy; Yvan doesn’t do the dishes; Yvan drinks straight out of the orange juice bottle; Yvan is a total loser.

 Despite acting like a pig for most of the movie, Yvan will of course wind up finding redemption in Delphine's eyes, as well of those of his suffering children.
-Meanwhile, Delphine only gets a few chances to showcase some actual personality, especially when she hijacks a birthday party organized by Yvan (in a scene reminiscent of an excruciatingly unpleasant dinner sequence that occurs in the Lafosse film).
+Meanwhile, Delphine only gets a few chances to showcase some actual personality, especially when she hijacks a birthday party organized by Yvan (in a scene reminiscent of an excruciatingly unpleasant dinner sequence in the Lafosse film).

 Farrugia, who started off with the TV sketch troupe Les Nuls, pitches his humor broadly and rarely catches the viewer off-guard.
 It’s usually clear where things are headed despite a few twists in the timeline, while the relationship between Yvan and Delphine never feels believable, nor are stars Bourgoin or Lellouche at their very best despite having successfully played comic roles before (the former in the lively pregnancy romp A Happy Event, the latter in the misogynistic The Players).